gotchoices/votetorrent/doc/transactions.md

   * Load new logical log entries from the tail block
   * Starting from unmodified cached blocks, play the read logical log entries, capturing physical changes in "unchanged" blocks
   * Note any conflicts from the loaded logical log entries, from our list - affect our list if necessary
-  * Play our logical log entries, capturing physical changes as changed blocks and mutations
+  * Play our logical log entries, capturing physical changes as changed blocks and transforms

 ### Log